-The national consultant will perform her/his tasks under the technical supervision of the International consultant.
-The overall guidance of the evaluation will be performed under the general supervision of UNDP's Programme Analyst.
+The International consultant will perform her/his tasks under the supervision of UNDP's Programme Analyst.

-12.Payment Termz:
+12.Payment Term:

 In full consideration for the services performed by the contractor under the terms of this contract, the UNDP shall pay the contractor the total agreed and contracted amount in three instalments after completion of the work and finalization and approval of the evaluation report.